Reviewed by Daniel Mirkovic

 The adjustment to these limits happens on January 1 each year.

-The main optional accident benefits are payment for other expenses, dependant care benefit, and the indexation benefit.
-There are also several options available for increasing the limits of the standard benefits.
+Currently, the main optional accident benefits are the dependant care benefit, and the indexation benefit.
+There are also several options available for increasing the limits of the standard benefits, or expanding the types of injuries covered

-A catastrophic injury or catastrophic impairment is one that results in paraplegia or tetraplegia, amputation of a limb, loss of vision in both eyes, traumatic brain injuries, or similar impairments that seriously compromise a person’s ability to continue their normal life.
+A catastrophic injury or catastrophic impairment is one that results in paralysis, amputation of a limb, loss of vision in both eyes, traumatic brain injuries, or similar impairments that seriously compromise a person’s ability to continue their normal life.
 The Schedule of Accident Benefits describes the precise definitions and limitations of catastrophic injuries.

 Want to learn more?
 Visit our Car insurance resource centre for dozens of helpful articles.
 Or, get an online car insurance quote in under 5 minutes and find out how affordable personalized coverage can be.